FinnE145/Lang3Website/docs/basics.md

 io.out(1)               # Print :1; to the console
 ```

-By default, outputting multiple objects will show them seperated by spaces.
+By default, outputting multiple objects will show them separated by spaces.
 You can change this by explicitly passing a string to the `sep` parameter.

 ```lang3
 io.out(1, 2, 3)             #> 1, 2, 3